ZeroBase-Pro/prover/hub/README.md

     └── ...               # API, modules, middleware, utils
 ```

+## Before you begin

+This repository is intended to run on a server-grade machine with a Trusted Execution Environment (TEE) and a public IP (or properly configured NAT/port forwarding).
+Running the services on consumer/home devices or laptops is not recommended.

+- **Why:** The hub and proving services expect external connectivity and may require public IP mapping for gRPC/HTTP endpoints and inter-service communication.
+- **What to use:** A TEE-capable server or cloud instance with TEE support and a static/public IP address.

 ## Prerequisites

 - Docker and Docker Compose installed; ability to run `sudo docker ...`.